Information ~ Breed History, Books & Links

-HOSSC is a licensed club of the AKC
+HOSSC is a member club of the AKC

 So you’re thinking about adding a Sussex to your home - or maybe you’ve just gotten your first Sussex.
 Those of us who own a Sussex know what wonderful companions they can be.
 These really become part of the family.
 But, as much as we love and enjoy our Sussex, they may not be the dog for everyone.
 We don’t want to discourage you from considering a Sussex as your family pet, but we do want you to know a little about what’s involved.